 Kickstarter is probably the website that you want to start with if you're just getting into the "crowdfunding" scene, whether you're looking to make your first donation or try your first project fundraiser.
 Once you learn the ropes, you can move on to some Kickstarter alternatives that allow more types of projects, flexible funding (i.e. you keep whatever you raise, but at a higher cost), and offering of financial incentives (such as company stock) as rewards.

-If you've never used a "crowdfunding" service like Kickstarter before, we have some tips on how to keep yourself safe while using it.
+If you've never used a "crowdfunding" service like Kickstarter before, we have some tips on how to keep yourself safe while using it in our next article.
 Or, if you'd like to jump right in and make your first donation, head over to our How to Use Kickstarter lesson!

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.